judith-tonhauser/projective-probability-ARCHIVED/plan.md

 2. entailment
 3. projectivity

-## Linear mixed-effects model we want to run

-	projectivity ~ prior * entailment + (1 + prior * entailment | participant) + (1 + prior | predicate)

-where
-- projectivity: individual participants' projectivity ratings between 0 and 1, of utterances given facts about the world that manipulates the prior probability of the eventuality described by the content of the complement
-- prior: mean prior probability rating (between 0 and 1) of the eventuality when it is described by a main clause given facts about the world that manipulate the prior probability of the eventuality; we collect this prior ratings in a separate experiment
-- entailment: mean veridicality rating (between 0 and 1), i.e., the extent to which the content of the clausal complement of the attitude predicate is entailed, these ratings are collected in a separate experiment

-Motivation for including interaction term: We hypothesize that projectivity is predicted by the prior.
-According to classical analyses of presuppositions, non-entailed complements do not project, they at best give the "Äúillusion of projection"Äù.
-We, however, hypothesize that the projectivity of non-entailed complements will be influenced by the prior, too.
-We include the interaction term because we want to identify whether the prior's influence on the projectivity of the complement differs for entailed and non-entailed complements.

-[Perhaps also include as fixed or random effects: tense of attitude predicate?]

-## Materials
-- 20 attitude predicates (cross-balancing for projectivity and veridicality)
-- 20 non-gradable, non-subjective eventualities (as described by main clauses)
-- 2 facts about the world per eventuality (one in which the eventuality has a higher prior probability, though not at ceiling, and one in which the eventuality has a lower prior probability, though not at floor)

 ## Prior probability experiment

 - Goal: to identify readers' prior probabilities of the eventualities described by main clauses, given a fact about the world
+- The eventualities should be non-gradable and non-subjective (JD FILL IN WHY, PLEASE)
+- For each eventuality, we 2 facts about the world: one in which the eventuality has a higher prior probability, though not at ceiling, and one in which the eventuality has a lower prior probability, though not at floor.
+(We need to avoid eventualities being too likely or too unlikely because a) if they are too likely, then people might argue that the facts of the world entail the content of the clause describing the eventuality, and b) if they are too unlikely, then participants might give wonky projectivity ratings.)
 - Response task: Participants assess the likeliness of the eventuality described by a main clause, given a fact about the world
 	- Fact: Mary just walked into Planned Parenthood.